 GENERAL.
 Under the Merger Agreement, KCPL and UCU have agreed to use all commercially reasonable efforts to obtain all necessary permits, consents, approvals and authorizations of all governmental authorities necessary or advisable to consummate or effect the transactions contemplated by the Merger Agreement.
 Various parties may seek intervention in these proceedings to oppose the Mergers or to have conditions imposed upon the receipt of necessary approvals.
-While KCPL and UCU believe that they will receive the requisite regulatory approvals for the Mergers, there can be no assurance as to the timing of such approvals or the ability of such parties to obtain such approvals on satisfactory terms or otherwise.
+While KCPL and UCU believe that they will receive the requisite regulatory approvals for the Mergers, there can be no assurance as to the timing of such approvals or otherwise.
 It is a condition to the consummation of the Mergers that final orders approving the Mergers be obtained from the various federal and state commissions described above on terms and conditions which would not have, or foreseeably could not have, a material adverse effect on the business, assets, financial condition or results of operations of Maxim and its prospective subsidiaries taken as a whole, or which would be materially inconsistent with the agreements of the parties contained in the Merger Agreement.
-There can be no assurance that any such approvals will not contain terms or conditions that cause such approvals to fail to satisfy such condition to the consummation of the Mergers.
+There can be no assurance that any such approvals will not contain terms or conditions that cause such approvals to fail to satisfy such condition to the consummation of the Merger.